Does FSA Cover Adult Diapers & Incontinence Products?

 Tranquility® Products and FSA

 Tranquility works with Durable and Home Medical Equipment (DME/HME) companies and pharmacies across the county to offer the best and most absorbent incontinence products.
-At these retailers, you can use your FSA account to purchase Tranquility Products.
+Many retailers that sell Tranquility accept FSA accounts to purchase Tranquility Products.

 As a manufacturer of absorbent solutions for over 30 years, we pride ourselves on making the most absorbent, highest-quality, durable and comfortable incontinence products.
-Shop our wide selection of absorbent products or use our Product Finder to help determine the right product to try.
+Shop our wide selection of absorbent products to help determine the right product to try.
 You can also take our short survey to receive a free two-pack sample of any Tranquility product.
 Contact us if you need any support or advice on product selection.

 What is an HSA and Does it Cover Incontinence Supplies?